BorgNumberOne/Weishaupt_CanApiJson/README.md

 # Weishaupt CanApiJson - Weishaupt CAPI - Weishaupt CANAPI - Weishaupt CAN API
 **(e.g.: {"ID":"12345678","SRC":"SYS","CAPI":{"NN":1,"N01":{"VG":"020201258202000101"}}})**

-Anything you do with your Weishaupt gas boiler or system unit and/or compatible devices in connection with the information published here is at your own risk.
+**!!!
+Anything you do with your Weishaupt gas boiler or system unit and/or compatible devices in connection with the information published here is at your own risk !!!**

-No liability is accepted for damages!
+**!!!
+No liability is accepted for damages !!!**

 **short:**
 Read values from your and control your Weishaupt gas heating device, oil heating system or heat pump with: